Reentrant Rigidity Transition in Planar Epithelia with Volume- and Area Elasticity

-Geometrically compatible, i.e., floppy, states are present only for large enough $S_0$-values and appear for 3D cell aspect ratios close to unity, i.e., cuboidal tissues~({Fig.~\ref{F2}c, middle and right, and Supplemental Material, Fig.~S2d}~\cite{supplMat}), as observed in 3D simulations of CST~({Fig.~\ref{F1}}).
-Compatibility requires all cells assuming the preferred shape.
+Geometrically compatible, i.e., floppy, states are present only for large enough $S_0$-values and appear for 3D cell aspect ratios close to unity, i.e., cuboidal tissues~(Fig.~\ref{F2}c, middle and right, and Supplemental Material, Fig.~S2d~\cite{supplMat}), as observed in 3D simulations of CST~(Fig.~\ref{F1}).
+Compatibility requires all cells assuming the preferred in-plane area~(Supplemental Material, Fig.~S3~\cite{supplMat}) and the preferred in-plane perimeter.
 Since renormalized in-plane cell perimeters of all cells in regular-hexagonal packings can attain the minimal cell-shape index ($p_k=q_{\rm min}=q_6$), $q_6$ is at the same time the lowest $p_0$-value where the compatibility condition is met; we denote this value more generally by $q^*$.
 In contrast, in disordered tissues where perimeters are distributed, the lowest $p_0$-value where {\it all} cells are compatible with the preferred shape $p_0$ is $q^*>q_{\rm min}$.
-Like $q_{\rm min}$, $q^*$ too depends on the degree of disorder~({Supplemental Material, Fig.~S2b,c}~\cite{supplMat}).
-Thus, the general compatibility condition $p_k=p_0=q^*$ yields the rigid-floppy boundary in the $S_0(\xi,\gamma)$ diagram:
+Like $q_{\rm min}$, $q^*$ too depends on the degree of disorder~(Supplemental Material, Fig.~S2b,c~\cite{supplMat}).
+Thus, the general compatibility condition $p_k=p_0=q^*$ yields the rigid-floppy boundary in the $S_0(\xi)$ diagram:

-This relation agrees perfectly with simulations~({Fig.~2d,e and Supplemental Material, Fig.~S2e,f}~\cite{supplMat}) and describes a reentrant rigidity transition, controlled by the in-plane isotropic strain through $\xi$.
+This relation agrees perfectly with simulations~(Fig.~2d,e and Supplemental Material, Fig.~S2e,f~\cite{supplMat}) and describes a reentrant rigidity transition, controlled by the in-plane isotropic strain through $\xi$.

-The reentrant transition appears only for sufficiently high $S_0$: At a critical $\xi^*=q^*/4$, where $\partial_\xi S_0=0$, the phase diagram features a critical line